thm-mni-ii/JooMDD/docu/eJSLGuide.md

 The **pages** section represents an abstraction layer for the MVC structure of Joomla components.
 I.e. an explicit definition of models, views, and controllers is not required.

-If you don't want to change much in the generated code and use the views as they are, we reccomend to make use of the two dynamic page types `IndexPage` and `DetailsPage`.
+If you don't want to change much in the generated code and use the views as they are, we recommend to make use of the two dynamic page types `IndexPage` and `DetailsPage`.

 ```
 pages {